camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 ## Job worker implementation

 A user task does not have to be managed by Zeebe.
-Instead, you can also use Job workers to implement a custom user task logic.
+You can implement custom user task logic using Job workers.

-Note that you will lose all the task lifecycle and state management features that Zeebe provides and will have to implement them yourself.
-Use job workers only in case you require a very specific implementation of user tasks that can't be implemented on top of Camunda user tasks.
+To define a Job worker implementation for a user task, simply remove the `zeebe:userTask` extension element from the task.
+User tasks implemented via Job workers behave similarly to service tasks, with two key differences:

+- Visual representation: The visual marker distinguishes user tasks from service tasks.
+- Model semantics: The interpretation and purpose in the process model differ.

 :::info
-Camunda version 8.4 and lower support only user tasks with the Job worker implementation.

-If you started using Camunda 8 with version 8.4 or lower version and upgraded to 8.5 or newer, your user tasks are probably implemented as Job workers.
-Refer to the [migration guide](/apis-tools/migration-manuals/migrate-to-zeebe-user-tasks.md) to find a detailed list of the differences between the task implementation types and learn how to migrate to Camunda user tasks.
+The Job worker implementation for user tasks is deprecated.
+We recommend using [Camunda user tasks](#camunda-user-tasks) instead for enhanced functionality and adherence to best practices.
+For a detailed comparison of task implementation types and guidance on migrating to Camunda user tasks, see the [migration guide](/apis-tools/migration-manuals/migrate-to-zeebe-user-tasks.md).
 :::

-You can define a Job worker implementation for a user task by removing its `zeebe:userTask` extension element.

-User tasks with a Job worker implementation behave exactly like [service tasks](/components/modeler/bpmn/service-tasks/service-tasks.md).
-The differences between these task types are the visual representation (i.e. the task marker) and the semantics for the model.

-When a process instance enters a user task with job worker implementation, it creates a corresponding job and waits for its completion.
-A job worker should request jobs of the job type `io.camunda.zeebe:userTask` and process them.
-When the job is completed, the process instance continues.
+When a process instance reaches a user task with a Job worker implementation:

+1. Zeebe creates a corresponding job and waits for its completion.
+2. A Job worker processes jobs of the type io.camunda.zeebe:userTask.
+3. Once the job is completed, the process instance resumes execution.

 Use [task headers](/components/modeler/bpmn/service-tasks/service-tasks.md#task-headers) to pass static parameters to the job worker.